 I, Sascha, was born the day Jimmy Hendrix died; I tried to play the guitar but gave up soon when I realized that I wasn´t a Jimmy Hendrix reincarnation.
 My first “bike” was a 50cc Hercules.
-After this the (mighty) Honda XL250 from 1987 was a good and trustful friend for some years and was doing the job very good without complains about Oil change, Chain and sprockets, or any other maintenance.
+After this the (mighty) Honda XL250 from 1987 was a good and trustful friend for some years and was doing the job very good without complains about oil change, Chain and sprockets, or any other maintenance at all.
 I learned to ride it the hard way on an island 13.5km long and 2.5km wide, but still managed to get 6000km in 3 Month, for 10 years in a row.
 It was in Greece where I spend most of my summers during the 80ties and 90ties, what to say I was young and… ;) And the XL was just the perfect bike for it.
 In between I went to India and got myself an Enfield bullet, India was quite an experience…

 Then after moving to Prague I bought a Honda Africa Twin RD07, from 1993 with 60.000km on the clock, panniers and nearly good to take it to the big trip… Off to Greece we went!
 5000km a great Honeymoon… After this it did not took too long and we decided to go on a longer trip.
 Kerstin as a pillion and I was driving the AT.
 And the rest of the story is history.
-Not all the rest, …, we will continue soon and we will start in Anchorage, go a bit to the North, and then: SOUTHBOUND ONLY!

 I, Kerstin, was born when I was very young ;) not sure if any musician died the same day but for sure I am not a reincarnation of one – I am not permitted even to sing in the shower.
 There was never a close affinity between me and motorbikes.
 As a teeny I was riding them as a pillion from time to time and I liked it.
 But I never had the idea to get one myself.
 I think the first time I was driving two wheels with an engine was on that Greek island; it was a 50cc scooter and the final of the ride was unpresentable.
 Somehow I managed to ride up a wall in front of the camping restaurant where everybody was sitting with the sunset beer.
 Hmm well, pretty soon I did not had to drive myself anymore as I met Sascha.